eisental/RedstoneChips/circuitdocs/Rangefinder.md

 title: rangefinder
 ---

 An ultrasonic range finder.
-When the clock pin is triggered the chip will output the distance to the closest obstacle.
-Place an interface block and attach a noteblock to 1 of its sides to set the direction of the range finder.
-The chip will fire a wave in the opposite direction to the face of the noteblock that's attaches to the interface block.
+When the clock pin is triggered the chip will output the distance to the closest object.
+Place an interface block and attach another interface block to one of its sides to set the direction of the range finder.
+The chip will fire a wave in the direction both interface blocks point to, and measure the distance according to the time it takes for the wave to return.
-The closest obstacle in a cuboid of 3x3xrange in the chosen direction will be detected.
-Any entity including players, creatures, dropped items and plain old blocks can be detected.
-The output value is scaled so that the full range of the chip fit the number of output pins.
-When it has 4-bits and a range of 10 meters, for example, it will output 15 for an obstacle at 10 meters (or none at all) and 7 for an obstacle of 5 meters.
+The default detection range is 10m in an area of 3x3m (width and height).
+Any entity including players, creatures, dropped items and plain old blocks will be detected.
+The When the distance in meters can't fit the chip's outputs it's scaled.
+When it has 4 outputs and a range of 10 meters, for example, it will output 10 for an object at 10 meters (or none at all) but if the chip has only 2 outputs, the output value will be scaled so a range of 10 meters will result in an output of 3.
+To force scaling the output when the maximum value is larger than the range (in order to get better resolution), use `scale` as 2nd or 3rd argument.

-This circuit is still under development.
-The actual readout is still not completely accurate since the circuit needs to know the actual size of each obstacle.
+The cuboid width and height can be set by adding a 2nd cuboid-size argument, either in the format of WxH (i.e. 1x2 or 5x10) or just 1 number when both width and height are the same.

 on [Wikipedia](http://en.wikipedia.org/wiki/Ultrasonic_sensor)